Boari bladder flap

 A Boari bladder flap is one of the options for ureteric reimplantation when the diseased ureteric segment is long (e.g. more than 5 cm).
 It is useful in the management of lower ureteric strictures and can be performed as either an open or laparoscopic procedure.
 It involves tubularisation of a flap of bladder to extend from the bladder to the ureteral orifice.
 It is important for radiologists to be familiar with this procedure, especially in post-surgical image interpretation.

 History and etymology

-It is named after A Boari, Italian surgeon.
+It is named after Achille Boari a 19th-century Italian surgeon.

 - 1. Do M, Kallidonis P, Qazi H et-al. Robot-assisted technique for boari flap ureteral reimplantation: is robot assistance beneficial?.
 J. Endourol.
 2014;28 (6): 679-85. doi:10.1089/end.2013.0775 - Pubmed citation

 - 2. Wenske S, Olsson CA, Benson MC.
 Outcomes of distal ureteral reconstruction through reimplantation with psoas hitch, Boari flap, or ureteroneocystostomy for benign or malignant ureteral obstruction or injury.
 Urology.
 2013;82 (1): 231-6. doi:10.1016/j.urology.2013.02.046 - Pubmed citation

 - 3.Nerli RB, Reddy MR, Ravish IR et-al. Laparoscopic bladder (Boari) flap ureteroneocystostomy.
 J Multidiscip Healthc.
 2011;1: 15-6.
 Free text at pubmed - Pubmed citation